This tutorial is to show you how to make Chinese potato starch noodles from scratch with only 2 ingredients. The noodles are naturally gluten-free.

 How to make Chinese potato/sweet potato noodles from scratch

-6. Transfer this into a very sturdy large piping bag or double bag a plastic bag and snip off the tip to create a hole about probably 2 mm in diameter.
-When the water is boiling, lower the heat to medium and start piping the noodles in one continuous circular motion.
+6. When the water is boiling, lower the heat to medium so it’s just steadily simmering and start piping the batter in one continuous circular motion.
 You don’t want the water to boil vigorously as it may break the noodles.
+Cook for about 30 seconds or until it floats.

 What to use potato starch noodles for